autarch/blog.urth.org/content/posts/2016-02-07-hacking-on-perl-6-rakudo-and-roast.md

 So the problem was clearly somewhere in the compiler.

-Here&#8217;s a quick guide to how I fixed this.
+Here's a quick guide to how I fixed this.

 First, I added a test to the Perl 6 test suite.
 Unlike many programming languages, the primary test suite for Perl 6 is not in the same repo as the compiler.
 Instead, [it has its own repo, roast][2].
 Roast is The Official Perl 6 Test Suite, and any toolchain which can pass the test suite is a valid Perl 6.